 The SOPHI program is 120 hours, whereas Oregon only requires 60 hours (20 points) of schooling – in order to apply to take the National Home Inspector Exam.
 By taking the SOPHI course you will place yourself well ahead right off the bat!
 Our intense 12-day program will prepare you for success.

-All classes are live lecture on zoom.
+All classes are live lectures on zoom.

 Your SOPHI certification is recognized by the State of Washington and meets their state licensing requirements also.